 Licensing Guides

-HVAC License Illinois: How to Become an HVAC Technician in Illinois
+Illinois HVAC License: How to Become an HVAC Technician in Illinois

-How Much Does It Cost to Become an HVAC Technician in Illinois?
+How Long Does it Take to Get an HVAC Contractors License in Illinois?

 » Want to grow your HVAC business?
 Click here to get a demo.

-Contractors are struggling to find skilled tradesmen like plumbers, electricians and HVACR or mechanical professionals.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S., and 36% of firms in Illinois had unfilled hourly craft positions.
-So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.
+Contractors struggle to find skilled tradesmen like plumbers, electricians, and HVAC installers or mechanical professionals, while the demand for them continues to grow.
+According to the Associated General Contractors of America, “Construction employment in Illinois in July 2025 totaled 239,500, an increase of 3,100 (1.3%) from July 2024 and an increase of 11,600 (5%) from February 2020.”
+So, if you get the training you need, you should have a variety of jobs to choose from when you’re ready.

 A large part of what HVAC contractors and technicians do is replace and repair existing systems.
-As more emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to remain compliant with these new standards.
-Licensing requirements for HVAC contractors vary from state to state and, in some cases, from locality to locality, but the need for proper training is universal!
+As more emphasis is placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to comply with these new standards.
+Licensing requirements for the HVAC field vary from state to state and, in some cases, from locality to locality.
+Illinois does not require statewide licensing, and leaves licensing up to each jurisdiction.

 Is a license required for HVAC Contractors in Illinois?
 No.